-There is great variability in the improvement size depending on whether (1) a problem is amenable to feature engineering, i.e. is there a mapping of features that explains the data better and that can be expressed through simple code; and (2) the quality of the dataset description (e.g., the balance-scale dataset contains an accurate description of how the dataset was constructed) Per dataset performance can be found in Table 1.
-CAAFE takes 4:43 minutes to run on each dataset, 90% of the time is spent on the LLM's code generation and 10% on the evaluation of the generated features.
-In Appendix F we plot the performance, time and cost of CAAFE across feature engineering iterations, showing the tradeoff between these parameters.
-For the 14 datasets, 5 splits and 10 CAAFE iterations, CAAFE generates 52 faulty features (7.4%) in the generation stage, from which it recovers (see Figure 3).
+There is great variability in the improvement size depending on whether (1) a problem is amenable to 213 feature engineering, i.e. is there a mapping of features that explains the data better and that can be 214 expressed through simple code; and (2) the quality of the dataset description (e.g., the balance-scale 215 dataset contains an accurate description of how the dataset was constructed) Per dataset performance 216 can be found in Table 4.
+CAAFE takes 4:43 minutes to run on each dataset, 90% of the time is 217 spent on the LLM's code generation and 10% on the evaluation of the generated features.
+Running 218 CAAFE with 10 iterations costs 0.71^{\$} per dataset on average.
+In Appendix F we plot the performance, 219 time and cost of CAAFE across feature engineering iterations, showing the tradeoff between these 220 parameters.
+For the 14 datasets, 5 splits and 10 CAAFE iterations, CAAFE generates 52 faulty 221 features (7.4%) in the generation stage, from which it recovers (see Figure 3).
+222

-Incorporating Classical AutoFE Methods Classical AutoFE methods can readily be combined with our method, one simply runs CAAFE first and then lets a classical AutoFE method find further feature extensions, as we did in Table 2.
-For less powerful downstream classifiers, namely Logistic Regression and Random Forests, we observe that applying AutoFE additionally to CAAFE improves performance further.
-The AutoML method TabPFN on the other hand is not improved by applying the evaluated AutoFE methods.
-This discrepancy might stem from the larger hypothesis space (complexity) of TabPFN, it can get all necessary information from the data directly.
-For all combinations of classifiers and additional AutoFE methods, we can see that CAAFE improves performance on average.
+Incorporating Classical AutoFE Methods Classical AutoFE methods can readily be combined 223 with our method, one simply runs CAAFE first and then lets a classical AutoFE method find further 224 feature extensions, as we did in Table 5.
+For less powerful downstream classifiers, namely Logistic 225 Regression and Random Forests, we observe that applying AutoFE additionally to CAAFE improves 226 performance further.
+The AutoML method TabPFN on the other hand cannot be improved by applying 227 classical AutoFE.
+This discrepancy might stem from the larger hypothesis space (complexity) of 228 TabPFN, it can get all necessary information from the data directly.For all combinations of classifiers 229 and additional AutoFE methods, we can see that CAAFE improves performance on average.
+230